felipeberretella/phonebook/README.md

 # phonebook
-phonebook App using nodeJS and ReactJS
+phonebook App using nodeJS and ReactJS.
+Great project for beginners with React!